-I purchased three rather expensive ingredients this week: roasted red peppers, feta, and a large bag of fresh spinach.
+I purchased three rather expensive ingredients for a different recipe this week: roasted red peppers, feta, and a large bag of fresh spinach.
 I was really intent on not letting any of that go to waste, so after I made my Roasted Red Pepper Hummus Wraps, I grabbed up the leftovers and tossed them into a Roasted Red Pepper and Feta Frittata.

 Roasted Red Pepper and Feta Frittata

-- Preheat the oven to 350 degrees.
-Mince the garlic and add it to a 10" oven safe skillet, along with the canola oil.
+- Preheat the oven to 350ºF.
+Mince the garlic and add it to a 10-inch oven safe skillet, along with the cooking oil.
 Sauté over medium heat for 1-2 minutes, or just until the garlic is soft and fragrant.
 Fill the skillet with fresh spinach (about 3-4 cups packed) and continue to sauté until it has wilted (1-2 minutes).

 - Whisk together the eggs and milk, adding a pinch of salt and pepper.
 Pour the eggs over the vegetables in the skillet, then transfer the skillet to the fully preheated oven.